Dade County Nursing Home District: Nursing Home OverviewSkip to content

 Short-term Care Quality

-This facility's second least favorable category is short-term care, where it earned a grade of just D in that area.
-This is a relatively poor score.
-Short-term care grades are typically used to grade a facility's performance with rehabilitation In order to offer highly graded rehabilitation services, facilities generally must offer higher levels of skilled nursing services.
-Skilled nursing includes registered nurses, physical therapists, occupational therapists and other highly skilled individuals.
-With its abysmal grade in this area, we were not stunned to find this nursing home offered far fewer registered nurse and physical therapist hours per patient than most facilities.
-Finally, we looked at the number of patients who were able to return to the community from this facility.
-This wasn't a strength for this facility.
-We found that just 0 percent of this nursing home's patients returned home.
-At most facilities, around half of their residents are able to return home so this is well below average.
+This facilities next best area is short-term care.
+We awarded it a grade of C in this area.
+This is essentially a middle of the pack grade in this category.
+Short-term care grades are often employed to measure a nursing home's performance with rehabilitation To have high-end rehabilitation services, nursing homes generally need to have higher levels of highly skilled nursing.
+Skilled nursing includes registered nurses, physical therapists, occupational therapists and other licensed professionals.
+Unfortunately, we found that this place provided fewer physical therapist and registered nurse hours per resident than most other nursing homes.
+The tricky part is determining what effect this had on the quality of care.
+Finally, we considered the number of patients who were able to return to the community from this facility.
+We found that 0 percent of this facility's patients returned home.
+At most nursing homes, closer to half of their residents are able to return home so this figure is below average.

 Nurse Quality